 Artificial intelligence is based on huge data sets.
-Allegedly, a few weeks before the Wuhan epidemic, the BlueDot algorithm reported a possible pandemic—nine days before the World Health Organization issued a statement on the matter.
+Allegedly, a few weeks before the Coronavirus outbreak in Wuhan, the BlueDot algorithm reported a possible pandemic—nine days before the World Health Organization issued a statement on the matter.

 Can artificial intelligence algorithms protect us from future epidemiological threats?